Rafah offensive: Combatant casualties

-Also on July 25, Netanyahu said Israel killed 1,203 "terrorists".
-Al-Jazeera pointed out that Netanyahu didn't offer any evidence, and doubted whether those described as "terrorists" were indeed individuals belonging to armed groups.
-Misbar pointed to earlier investigations, including one by BBC, that raised concerns that Israeli death tolls classify civilian government officials (e.g. administrators) as "fighters".
+Also on 25 July, Netanyahu said Israel killed 1,203 "terrorists".
+Al Jazeera pointed out that Netanyahu did not offer any evidence, and doubted whether those described as "terrorists" were indeed individuals belonging to armed groups.
+Misbar pointed to earlier investigations, including one by the BBC, that raised concerns that Israeli death tolls classify civilian government officials (e.g. administrators) as "fighters".

 In September 2024, the IDF stated that at least 2,308 Hamas fighters had been killed.
 In the same month, the IDF stated it had killed an overall 17,000 fighters in Gaza since the beginning of the war.
 However, ACLED examined "detailed IDF reports on the killing of militants" and found they added up to only 8,500 militants.
 ACLED also raised concerns that IDF casualty counts may not distinguish between Hamas combatants and civilians nearby.

 Razing of Rafah

 A feature of the Rafah offensive is the systematic razing of Rafah by the IDF.
 The razing of Rafah has been mostly carried out by bulldozing and controlled demolitions of buildings, rather than by aerial bombardment.

 In April 2024, after months of war but before the start of the Rafah offensive and the razing operations, 34% of buildings in Rafah were damaged to some degree, a lower percentage than in other cities of the Gaza Strip.
 Razing of Rafah took place until the January 2025 ceasefire, erasing large areas of the city.
 In early April 2025, following the breakdown of the ceasefire the previous month, the IDF moved in to demolish those neighborhoods of Rafah (and many neighborhoods of the wider Rafah Governorate) that were not destroyed before the ceasefire, with a large new area razed during the course of not more than a few weeks in April–May 2025.

 In January 2025, France24 reported that about 74% of Rafah's buildings had been damaged or destroyed.

 One analysis indicates that 89% of buildings in Rafah (unclear if it means the city or the entire governorate) have been either destroyed or partially damaged enough to make them uninhabitable; however, satellite and aerial imagery mostly shows a landscape of flattened buildings, with partial damage being less common.
 According to maps published by the New York Times, as of mid-May 2025, there were parts of the Rafah metropolitan area, including at least one "island" within the razed area, where complete razing did not occur.

 While the vast majority of the city of Rafah is now a razed area, satellite imagery shows destruction beyond Rafah's city limits, impacting multiple towns and refugee camps-turned-towns that surround Rafah.